reactioncommerce/reaction-docs/public-docs/running-jest-integration-tests.md

 ## Description

-We're incrementally moving integration tests out of Meteor+Mocha and into pure Jest tests.
 Jest integration test files end in `.test.js` and are all located in the `/tests` folder.

 ### Prerequisites